 To use drag-and-drop coding highlight a data segment, select one or more codes in the above mentioned lists or windows and drag the code onto the highlighted data segment.

-Code Browser in the navigation panel: To open the Code Browser, click on the Codes icon.
+Code Browser in the navigation panel: To open the Code Browser, go to the Home ribbon and select Codes from the Navigator section.
 The search field in the Code Browser facilitates handling a longer code list.
 Rather than scrolling the list, you enter the first letters of a code.